39.5501° N, 105.7821° W

-Yes, this might be surprising to some.
-But in fact, the Centennial State does indeed have four very different, very beautiful national parks: Rocky Mountain National Park, Mesa Verde National Park, Great Sand Dunes National Park and Preserve, and Black Canyon of the Gunnison National Park.
+Yes, this might be surprising to some, but in fact the Centennial State does indeed have four very different, very beautiful national parks: Black Canyon of the Gunnison National Park, Great Sand Dunes National Park and Preserve, Mesa Verde National Park, and Rocky Mountain National Park.

-Located across the state, these four parks each have their own adventures, things to explore, nature to experience and memories to be made.
+Located across the state, these four national parks each have their own set of adventures, places to explore, nature to experience and memories to be made.
 And while they all might be located in the state of Colorado, all four are very different.

 From the deep river canyon of Black Canyon of the Gunnison NP to the high cliff dwellings of Mesa Verde NP to the tall peaks of Rocky Mountain NP to finally, the largest dunes in the whole of North America in Great Sand Dunes NP.

-While Rocky Mountain National Park (RMNP) gets a lot of the visitors (it was third last year in total visitation!), the other three each have their own amazing qualities and things to explore.
+While Rocky Mountain National Park (RMNP) definitely gets most of the visitors, the other three national parks each have their own amazing qualities and things to explore.
 Not that we are saying RMNP doesn't have amazing things to explore - it definitely does.
-BUT, it also comes with tons and tons of people, congested roads, busy trails and an overall feeling of being in an amusement park and not a national park.
-That is why we love the other three parks so much - they have the beauty and adventure just like RMNP, but without the enormous number of tourists.
+BUT, it also comes with a lot of people, congested roads, busy trails and an overall feeling of being more like an amusement park than a national park.

-We are not going to lie, we didn’t know this park existed until about four years ago - and we only found out about it because we were reading some random outdoor magazine.
-But safe to say, once we got the chance to check the park out, we have been pushing people to explore it too.
+We are not going to lie, we didn’t know this park existed until about five years ago - and we only found out about it then because we were reading some random outdoor magazine.
+But it is safe to say, that once we finally got the chance to check the national park out, we have been pushing other people to explore it ever since.

-Black Canyon of the Gunnison is not a very large park - but what it lacks in space it makes up in sheer beauty.
-The park is mostly the canyon itself, a deep, steep, dark canyon cut into the face of the Earth by the Gunnison River over the past two million years.
-For some of the best views, and hikes, head to the North Rim.
+Black Canyon of the Gunnison National Park is not a very large park - but what it lacks in space it makes up in sheer beauty.
+The park is mostly made up of the Black Canyon itself - a deep, steep, dark canyon that was cut into the face of the earth by the Gunnison River over the past two million years.
+For some of the best views and hikes, head to the North Rim.
 Here you can hike either the North Vista Trail, which offers some of the best views of the canyon or the Deadhorse Trail, which actually enters the Black Canyon of the Gunnison Wilderness Area and is best for people looking to check out the thriving bird scene.